 I am SO GLAD you wrote to reply to my essay on homosexual myths, since it made you so angry.
 I am glad to have a chance to respond to you and hopefully to clarify some things.

 First of all, I hear your anger and I wonder if perhaps, under your anger, is a great deal of pain.
 I wonder if maybe you are one of the many, many young women who were abused and hurt as a child?
-85-90% of the women who call Exodus International (the umbrella organization that helps people who want to leave homosexuality) report having been abused, usually sexually.
-If you grew up in a homophobic family (if that's what you mean by "completely anti-homosexuality"), then I can see how that alone would plant all sorts of mixed and hurtful messages in your head and make you feel confused and hurt.
+In one study, 85-90% of the women who called a ministry helping people dealing with unwanted homosexuality report having been abused, usually sexually.
+If you grew up in a homophobic family (if that’s what you mean by “completely anti-homosexuality”), then I can see how that alone would plant all sorts of mixed and hurtful messages in your head and make you feel confused and hurt.
 If you considered suicide many times, you must be under a horrible load of pain.
 That breaks my heart for you.
 I am so sorry.